joehoman/capstone-frontend/README.md

 Make a .env file and set the CONNECTION_STRING to equal the location of your database.

 ### 🤓 Database Requirements
-ZaaS uses a PostgreSQL docker container.
+Embark uses a PostgreSQL docker container.
 Tables are created programaticly, but you will have to create the database throught the psql CLI.
 1. Pull the PostgreSQL docker container.

     ``` docker pull postgres ```